Design Heuristic for Parallel Many Server Systems under FCFS-ALIS: Design Algorithms

 \subsection{General Strategy}

+The setup for the design problem is given by server and customer types and the compatibility graph.
+To these are added the patience distributions of the customers, and the service time distributions for each customer/server type pair.
+Of the latter only the average service time and service rate are required for the design.
+Next the data includes the arrival rate $\lambda$, and the customer type frequencies $\alpha_{c_i}$.

+The first design decision is whether we wish to provide uniform service levels to all types, or whether we divide them to classes of varying priorities.
+In the first case we design the system to have complete resource pooling, in the latter case we partition the customers, and assign subsets of servers to each priority class in such a way that the different priorities will receive different service levels under FCFS-ALIS (details follow later).

+Next we need to decide on mode of operation, ED, QD or QED, and on parameters of quality of service and of utilization.
+Consider the case of complete resource pooling.
+If we decide on ED, then quality of service will be determined by specifying the average waiting time uniformly for all types of customers (which also determines fractions of abandonments).
+If we decide on QD, then level of utilization will be determined by specifying an average idle time uniform for all types of servers.
+If we decide on QED the required system will need to have servers almost fully utilized and zero or short customer queues.
+In the case of decomposition to several classes with different priorities, mode of operation and quality parameters need to be determined for each sub-class separately.

+For given $\lambda$ and $\alpha_{c_i}$, having specified the degree of decomposition and the quality parameters, there will be many staffing combinations of servers that will satisfy these requirements.
+The next design decision will specify which of these staffing designs we are to choose.

+As we stated in the introduction, we can do this in two different ways: We can pre-specify the fraction of the total number of services $\beta_{s_j}$ which each type of server performs, or we can pre-specify the fraction $\theta_{s_j}$ of the total number of servers for each type.
+The first is easier, and we will describe the algorithms based on pre-specified $\beta_{s_j}$, in which we calculate the required $n$ and $n_{s_j}$, and determine $\theta_{s_j}$.
+If $\theta_{s_j}$ are pre-specified we will need to solve numerically for the $\beta_{s_j}$ that will yield these values of $\theta_{s_j}$.
+We outline the numerical procedure as well.

-We specify the quality of service requirements: For QD this means specifying the utilization of the servers, for ED this means specifying the amount of waiting of patient customers, and for QED this means no abandonment and no idling.
-We next specify which fraction of the service should be done by each type of server.
-This is a design decision, which will not affect quality of service, but it is relevant for the operational costs.
-These determine the $\alpha$ and $\beta$ for the matching of customers and servers.
-We then use the bipartite infinite matching model, formula (\ref{eqn.matches}), to obtain the matching rates $r_{c_i,s_j}$.
-Once we have the matching rates, we can calculate the amount of work required from each type of server, and this determines, by Little's law, the number of servers that are needed of each type in order to meet the requested service of quality.
-In the case of differentiated service, we decompose the server and customer types into ED, QED and QD subsets.
+Once we determined decomposition level and quality parameters, modified $\tilde{\alpha}_{c_j}$ can be determined and with pre-specified $\beta_{s_j}$ we then use the bipartite infinite matching model, formula (\ref{eqn.matches}), to obtain the matching rates $r_{c_i,s_j}$.
+Once we have the matching rates, we can calculate the amount of work required from each type of server, and this determines, by Little's law, the number of servers that are needed of each type in order to meet the requested quality of service and utilization.

+In the following sub-sections we show how to perform these steps for complete resource pooling under each of the three regimes, as well as for the case of systems decomposed to several sub-systems with differing priorities.
+We then outline the numerical calculations for the case that $\theta_{s_j}$ is pre-specified in Sub-section \ref{sec.newton}.